amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 What would happen if function `A` calls function `B` that can raise `ValidationError`, and also calls a function `C` that also raises `ValidationError`.
 In this case both functions use the same library (not that far fetched).

-The caller could try to catch the exception:
+The caller could try to catch the exception by doing something like:

 ```python
 def function_a():